dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 `description`, this one is pretty straight-forward;

 `materials`, what you need to craft this bandage.
 You need to give a list of material requirements here.
 You can enter Ashfall material id or any object id.
 A list of Ashfall materials can be found in the table `this.materials` in `mer\ashfall\bushcrafting\config.lua`.
-The idea is that if you have one of any kind of fabric, you can craft a bandage.
+The idea is that many different items can be classified as the same material, so we don't have to write duplicate recipes for each of the similar or same items.

 Next, `skillRequirements`, a list of skill requirement data.
-So if we want the character to have at least novice level of bushcrafting to be able to craft a bandage, we can do this `skillRequirements = { ashfall.bushcrafting.survivalTiers.novice },`
+So if we want the character to have at least novice level of bushcrafting to be able to craft a bandage, we can do `skillRequirements = { ashfall.bushcrafting.survivalTiers.novice },` You can set both vanilla and Skills Module skills as the requirements.

 `soundType`, you can specify `soundType`, `soundId`, `soundPath`, or nothing (to use the default sound).
+This is the sound that plays when players press the Craft button.
 A list of `soundType`s can be found in the table `constructionSounds` in `CraftingFramework\components\Craftables.lua`.
 We will use the "fabric" `soundType`.

 `category` can be anything you like but we're going to use one of the Ashfall categories `"Other"`.
 A list of Ashfall categories can be found in the table `this.categories` in `mer\ashfall\bushcrafting\config.lua`.